 Beijing sees drop in virus cases as Brazil passes 1 million

-Europe, in contrast, continues to emerge warily from lockdown, with hard-hit Britain considering easing social distancing rules to make it easier for restaurants, pubs and schools to reopen.
+Europe, in contrast, continued to emerge warily from lockdown, with hard-hit Britain considering easing social distancing rules to make it easier for restaurants, pubs and schools to reopen.
+In Italy, once the pandemic's European epicenter, Pope Francis told medics that their heroic efforts during the outbreak would help the country forge a future of hope and solidarity.

-Officials reported 22 new cases in Beijing on Saturday, along with five others elsewhere in China.
-There were no new deaths and 308 people remained hospitalized for treatment.

-South Korea recorded 67 new cases, the largest 24-hour increase in about three weeks.
-Most of them come from the densely populated Seoul area, where about half of the country's 51 million people reside.
-Many cases have been linked to exposure in nightlife outlets.

 The head of the World Health Organization said Friday that the pandemic is "accelerating" and that more than 150,000 cases were reported the day before -- the highest single-day number so far.